bbc/device-discovery-pairing/document.md

 ### 3. Enabling devices in close physical proximity to find each other and initiate communication

 A final sense of discovery and pairing is where devices identify other devices of a similar type using electromagnetic waves or signalling on a specific frequency, and use this to create or bootstrap a piconet, or small ad-hoc network.
 NFC (Near Field Communication, an extension of RFID) and Bluetooth work like this.

 Key features are:

 * connecting powerless or low-power devices
 * physical proximity requirement for operation

 Such a piconet can be used to bootstrap a wider, web-based communication mechanism.
 Because NFC can be such short range, it is very selective and requires user intention to bring the objects into proximity.
-It can therefore be used as the means to determine permission / intent from the user to establish pairing before communication then begins over a longer range medium (e.g. wifi, bluetooth, internet)
+It can therefore be used as the means to determine permission / intent from the user to establish pairing before communication then begins over a longer range medium (e.g. wifi, Bluetooth, internet)

 ## Pairing